Orwell Astronomical Society (Ipswich)

 Theme: the Moon, Saturn and Mars.

 Of course, the weather is always out of our control!
 Several evenings preceding the Open Weekend enjoyed clear skies - could this last until the Open Weekend itself?
 The weather on Saturday was a mixture of sunny spells and cloud.
-This persisted into the evening, with sufficient clear periods to run a full astronomical program for our visitors.
+This persisted into the evening, with sufficient clear periods to run a full astronomical programme for our visitors.

 As usual, we ran our observing programme at three sites.
 In the dome of the Observatory we used the 26 cm Tomline Refractor to show visitors the heavens.
 On the balconies of the Observatory we made observations with small telescopes and binoculars.
 In the Orwell Park School playing fields we used binoculars and the naked eye, and for the second year running, John Wainwright showed visitors the heavens through his 20 cm reflector.